 This delicious sauce can be use on pasta, rice, or vegetables.
-It comes together quickly, especially if you have pressure-canned beef.
+It comes together quickly, especially if you have pressure-canned ground beef.
 I developed it when I wanted to make a pasta sauce that tasted like it had sausage in it, but didn't.
 Italian sausage is often flavored with fennel, garlic, and red pepper.

 Beef, Spinach, Fennel in Tomato Cream Sauce